 - Development of a Bear market where-in the investors are more inclined towards investing in safer options like bonds than in the stock market.
 As an example, Trump’s quotas on imported solar panels depressed the stock market, an industry where China is the current global leader.
 Similarly, Boeing’s share prices had slumped when the Chinese retaliation was announced.

 Alternative business setup solutions

-Healy Consultants Group PLC can assist your firm to relocate and/ or shift your production and supply bases from China to legally minimize the tariffs imposed on your company.
+Healy Consultants Group can assist your firm to relocate and/ or shift your production and supply bases from China to legally minimize the tariffs imposed on your company.